johnsatoshifletcher/make-crypto-mobile-hackathon/proof_of_deposit/Readme.md

     <img src="codebase/webapp/public/images/amplified.png" alt="positive feedback loop" width="500"/><br></br>

-2. Up until now, it has not been possible for a market to provide a risk-free rate.
-After all, if a borrower cannot take risks to generate profit with money we loan to them, why would they offer any interest in return?
+3. **A novel tool for Central Banks: monetary policy with configurable discretion**

+    Central Banks of smaller nations that issue their own sovereign currency are forced by the international sovereign bond market to offer unfeasibly high interest rates to compensate for the perceived risk of runaway inflation (lack of credible monetary policy).

-    For the first time in history, **Proof-of-Deposit** not only allows a risk-free rate to be market-determined, but has the potential to support a Central Bank's counter-cyclical monetary policy.
-This is an additional tool that can allow Central Banks that issue their own sovereign currency, especially ones in small nations, to raise the credibility of their monetary policy!
+    The most important parameter that contributes to the credibility of monetary policy is how a Central Bank adjusts its risk-free rate.
+For the first time in history, **Proof-of-Deposit** not only allows a risk-free rate to be market-determined, but has the potential to credibly support a Central Bank's counter-cyclical monetary policy.

     Ontop of mobile-first payments, this can further make Celo more attractive for Central Banks to adopt as a platform for their CBDCs.